Vegan Sugar Cookies

 Dip your cookie cutter into some flour to avoid sticking, cut out your desired shapes and transfer them to your baking sheet.

-You’ll know they’re done when they become firmer and have tiny cracks all over them.
+You’ll know they’re done when they become firm at the edges and have tiny cracks all over them.
 Don’t let them brown otherwise they will be too hard and crunchy once they cool.

 Leave the cookies to cool completely before removing them from the tray.